 Differences Between a Pack and Play and a Baby Crib

-A standard crib is different from a travel crib in terms of size, weight, price, and functionality.
+A standard crib is different from a travel crib in terms of size, weight (and weight limits), price, and functionality.

 Some new parents assume they are separate and need both a pack and play AND a crib, but for most families, this isn’t the case, at least until your little one is mobile, and you need to contain them.
 If you have a large home across multiple levels, having both may also be smart, as you can lay your little one in a pack and play while you do other things, like go to the bathroom, have a shower, or cook.